-The City follows the 2015 International Codes, 2014 National Electrical Code, 2015 International Residential Code (with Alabama Residential Building and Energy Code Amendments with repeals of certain sections), and the ICC A117.1-2009 Standards for Accessible and Usable Buildings and Facilities.
+The City follows the 2021 International Codes, 2020 National Electrical Code, 2021 Plumbing Code, 2021 Mechanical Code, 2021 Fuel Gas Code, 2021 Property Maintenance Code, 2021 International Residential Code (with Alabama Residential Building and Energy Code Amendments with repeals of certain sections), and the ICC A117.1-2017 Standards for Accessible and Usable Buildings and Facilities.
 All housing projects given public funds from the City adheres to the minimum accessibility requirements for all dwelling units.
-From our analysis of the building code, we conclude that the Building Codes foster greater accessibility.